-The form is available on the COI web page.
-The form should be completed, printed and the original delivered to the Office of Compliance and Policy in Guggenheim, suite 210.
-You should retain a copy of the Disclosure for your records.
+The original form should be completed, printed and delivered to the Office of Compliance and Policy at 1600 Jackson Street, Suite 240.
+We recommend that you retain a copy of the Disclosure form for your records.

 Will I be required to disclose everything I own or invest in outside of Mines?

 No. The Disclosure of assets excludes pooled or managed in Mutual Funds that the faculty.